kidaa30/ohimanual/conceptual/Phase_0.md

 ## The Benefit of OHI+

 The Index is a highly tailorable approach ready to meet the needs and priorities of those who wish to use the ocean sustainably.
-The OHI framework is repeatable, transparent, quantitative, and goal-driven, and because of this it now being expressed through independent Ocean Health Index+ (OHI+) assessments.
-The inputs to the OH+ assessments use the same overarching framework while consisting of data and indicators specifically relevant to the local context.
-Such a flexible framework allows OHI+ assessments to adapt to local conditions while still being comparable within its scope and across time.
+It is now being expressed through independent Ocean Health Index+ (OHI+) assessments.
+The OHI+ framework is repeatable, transparent, quantitative, and goal-driven, and the inputs to the OH+ assessments use the same overarching framework while consisting of data and indicators specifically relevant to the local context.
+Repeated assessments are valuable because they can be used to tack and monitor the progress of ocean health through time.
+Even a first effort OHI+ is valuable because it establishes a baseline against which to monitor change.
+Such a flexible framework allows OHI+ assessments to adapt to local conditions while still being useful for management.

 > Outside partners are now using the Index framework to conduct their own independent assessments, called Ocean Health Index+ (OHI+) assessments.
 OHI+ assessments are local interpretations of the original Global Assessments conducted for the first time in 2012 (Halpern *et al.* 2012).
 The methods have improved since then, and researchers have changed the goals, models, and data in their assessments in an ever-evolving process that characterizes the Index.